 With him, Ingold brought an array of inventions and machinery.
-His dream, and despite not being able to speak English one that he was able to convince many of, was the ability for these machines to produce 300 watches a day; up to 100,000 a year, which at that time was half of Britain’s total output.
-All of this was promised to be completed under one roof, and importantly the machines would only require unskilled workers to operate.
+His dream, despite not being able to speak English, was one that he was able to convince many of; the ability for these machines to produce 300 watches a day – up to 100,000 a year – which at that time was half of Britain’s total output.
+All of this was promised to be completed under one roof requiring only unskilled workers to operate.

 There was a set of 25 machines for each production line, each one performing its own specialised task.
 It was claimed that each set of machines would replace 150 men.
 Due to the mechanised production processes the speed of watch manufacture was expected to be not only faster, but up to 30% cheaper than the hand-made methods in use by the rest of the industry.

 To begin this venture, some of the best and brightest of England’s watchmaking industry were involved.
 Many influential scientists of the time, including Charles Babbage who would later go on to invent the world’s first computer, were called in to vouch for the ingenuity of the machinery.

 It is a modern idea of a watchmaker as a lone figure in a darkened workshop.
 The more realistic view is that these were entrepreneurs and industrialists who just happened to be in watch business.
 Ingold’s idea to produce watches in such a quantity and for such profit – they promised a net return of 30% of investment per year – was very appealing.

 John Barwise and Thomas Earnshaw Junior took up the positions of operations directors.
 They were flanked by: Anthony Vieres, Thomas Hewitt, Sigsmund Rentsch and Mr Addison who served with them on a supervisory board.
 The Dukes of Chatelherault, Brandon and Hamilton offered their patronage, and some 84 British companies had committed themselves as agencies.
 Ingold was to serve as the superintendent.